-So if a Nevada DUI defense attorney can show that “rising blood alcohol” caused the defendant to fail a BAC test that he/she may have otherwise passed earlier while he/she was driving, the DUI charge may be dismissed.
+So if a Nevada DUI defense attorney can show that “rising blood alcohol” caused the defendant to fail a BAC test that they may have otherwise passed earlier while they were driving, the DUI charge may be dismissed.

 On this page, our Las Vegas DUI attorneys answer frequently-asked questions about the “rising blood alcohol” defense in Nevada drunk driving cases.
 Click on a question below to go directly to that topic.